wahidyankf/hijra-eng-onboarding/apps-standalone/hijra-eng-onboarding/content/learn/de-onboarding-foundations/ch04-web-integration-and-apis/_index.md

   - Chapter 5: Prepares for OOP by organizing API logic in modules.
   - Chapter 7: Lays groundwork for type-safe API interactions.
   - Chapter 53: Enables FastAPI development for building APIs.
-  - Chapter 69–71: Supports capstone projects with real-time data fetching.
+  - Chapter 69–71: Supports capstone projects with real-time data fetching and management.

 ### What You’ll Learn

 This chapter covers:

-1. **HTTP and REST Basics**: Understanding requests and responses.
+1. **HTTP and REST Basics**: Understanding requests and responses for all HTTP methods.
-2. **Using** `requests`: Fetching data with GET requests.
+2. **Using** `requests`: Performing GET, POST, PUT, PATCH, and DELETE requests.
 3. **JSON Processing**: Parsing API responses into dictionaries.
 4. **Data Validation**: Ensuring data integrity with `utils.py`.
 5. **Pandas Integration**: Converting JSON to DataFrames and CSVs.
 6. **MVC Concepts**: Structuring code for scalability.

-By the end, you’ll build a transaction data fetcher that retrieves data from a mock API or local JSON file, validates it, and saves it to `data/transactions.csv`, using 4-space indentation per PEP 8.
-The micro-project uses `data/config.yaml` and `data/mock_transactions.json`, testing edge cases to align with Hijra Group’s transaction processing needs.
+By the end, you’ll build a post data manager that retrieves, creates, updates, and deletes data using `https://jsonplaceholder.typicode.com/posts`, validates it, and saves fetched posts to `data/posts.csv`, using 4-space indentation per PEP 8.
+The micro-project uses `data/config.yaml`, testing edge cases to align with Hijra Group’s content analytics needs.

 **Follow-Along Tips**:

-- Create `de-onboarding/data/` and populate with files from Appendix 1 (`transactions.csv`, `config.yaml`, `mock_transactions.json`).
+- Create `de-onboarding/data/` and populate with files from Appendix 1 (`posts.csv`, `config.yaml`).
 - Install libraries: `pip install requests pandas pyyaml`.
 - Use **4 spaces** (not tabs) per PEP 8.
 Run `python -tt script.py` to detect tab/space mixing.
 - Use print statements (e.g., `print(response.json())`) to debug API responses.